nglthu/OOP_References/Practice_week5.md

 #### 5. Mock Presentation

-Each Group carries out their mock presentation in front of the class
+<span style="color:red">Each Group carries out their <b> mock presentation </b> in front of the class for the last 3 weeks since the week starting 25 March to end.
+</span>.

 Questions and Answers (by both students and lecturer)